The language of logic. Natural and artificial languages. For or against artificial languages

 Esperanto

-The most famous artificial language was Esperanto (L. Zamenhof, 1887) - the only artificial language that has become widespread and has united quite a few supporters around itself. international language.
-Esperanto is based on international words borrowed from Latin and Greek, and 16 grammar rules with no exceptions.
-In this language, there is no grammatical gender, it has only two cases - nominative and accusative, and the meanings of the rest are conveyed using prepositions.
-The alphabet is built on the basis of Latin.
-All this makes Esperanto so plain language that an unprepared person can learn to speak it fluently enough in a few months of regular practice.
-It takes at least a few years to learn any of the natural languages at the same level.
-Esperanto is currently widely used different estimates, from several tens of thousands to several million people.
+The most famous artificial language was Esperanto (L. Zamenhof, 1887) - the only artificial language that became widespread and united quite a lot of supporters. international language.
+Esperanto is based on international words borrowed from Latin and Greek language, and 16 grammatical rules that have no exceptions.
+This language has no grammatical gender, it has only two cases - nominative and accusative, and the meanings of the rest are conveyed using prepositions.
+The alphabet is based on Latin.
+All this makes Esperanto so in simple language that an unprepared person can learn to speak it quite fluently in a few months of regular practice.
+In order to learn any of the natural languages at the same level, it takes at least several years.
+Currently, Esperanto is actively used, according to different estimates, from several tens of thousands to several million people.
 It is believed that for ~ 500-1000 people given language- native, that is, studied from the moment of birth.
-Esperanto has descendant languages that lack some of the shortcomings of Esperanto.
+Esperanto has descendant languages that do not have a number of shortcomings that exist in Esperanto.
 The most famous among these languages are Esperantido and Novial.
-However, none of them will be as widespread as Esperanto.
+However, none of them will become as widespread as Esperanto.

 For or against artificial languages?

-The study of an artificial language has one big drawback - the almost impossibility of its application in life.
+Learning an artificial language has one big drawback - it is practically impossible to use it in life.
 This is true.
-In a note entitled "Artificial Languages", published in the Bolshoi Soviet Encyclopedia it is argued that: "The idea of an artificial language common to all mankind is in itself utopian and impracticable.
-Artificial languages are only imperfect surrogates of living languages; their projects are cosmopolitan in nature and therefore vicious in principle."
-It was written in the early 50s.
+In a note entitled "Artificial Languages", published in the Bolshoi Soviet Encyclopedia it is stated that: “The idea of an artificial language common to all humanity is in itself utopian and unrealizable.
+Artificial languages are only imperfect surrogates of living languages; their projects are cosmopolitan in nature and therefore flawed in principle.”
+This was written in the early 50s.
 But even in the mid-60s, the same skepticism was characteristic of some scientists.

-The author of the book "Principles of Language Modeling" P.N.
-Denisov expressed his disbelief in the possibility of implementing the idea of a universal language in the following way: “As for the possibility of declaring the transition of mankind to a single language created at least according to the type of Esperanto, such a possibility is a utopia. the inseparable connection of language with thought and society and many other purely linguistic circumstances do not allow such a reform to be carried out without disorganizing society.
+Author of the book "Principles of Language Modeling" P.N.
+Denisov expressed his disbelief in the possibility of implementing the idea of a universal language as follows: “As for the possibility of decreeing the transition of humanity to a single language created at least like the Esperanto language, such a possibility is a utopia.
+The extreme conservatism of the language, the impossibility of leaps and sudden shocks, the inextricable connection of language with thinking and society and many other purely linguistic circumstances do not allow this kind of reform to be carried out without disorganizing society."

-The author of the book "Sounds and Signs" A.M.
-Kondratov believes that all existing native languages can never be replaced by "any artificially invented "general" language".
-He still admits the idea of an auxiliary language: "We can only talk about an intermediary language, which is used only when talking with foreigners - and only"
+Author of the book "Sounds and Signs" A.M.
+Kondratov believes that all existing native languages can never be replaced by “any artificially invented “universal” language.”
+He still admits the idea of an auxiliary language: “We can only talk about an intermediary language, which is used only when talking with foreigners - and that’s all.”

-Such statements seem to stem from the fact that none of the individual projects for a universal, or worldwide international, language has become a living language.
-But what turned out to be impossible in some historical conditions for individual idealists and groups of the same idealists cut off from the proletariat, from the masses of the people, may turn out to be quite possible in other historical conditions for scientific collectives and the masses of the people who have mastered the scientific theory of language creation - with support of revolutionary parties and governments.
-The ability of a person to multilingualism - this phenomenon of linguistic compatibility - and the absolute primacy of the synchrony of the language (for the consciousness of those who use it), which determines the absence of the influence of the origin of the language on its functioning, open before all the peoples and peoples of the Earth the way in which the problem of their linguistic community.
-This will give a real opportunity to the most perfect project of the language of the new humanity and its new civilization turn on all continents and islands the globe alive, controlled developing language.
+Such statements apparently stem from the fact that not one of the individual projects of a universal, or world international, language has become a living language.
+But what turned out to be impossible in some historical conditions for individual idealists and groups of the same idealists cut off from the proletariat, from the popular masses, may turn out to be quite possible in other historical conditions for scientific groups and the masses who have mastered the scientific theory of language creation - with support of revolutionary parties and governments.
+The ability of a person to be multilingual - this phenomenon of linguistic compatibility - and the absolute primacy of the synchrony of language (for the consciousness of those who use it), which determines the absence of influence of the origin of the language on its functioning, opens up for all peoples and nationalities of the Earth the path on which the problem of their problems can and should be solved. linguistic community.
+This will provide a real opportunity for the most perfect project of the language of the new humanity and its new civilization turn on all continents and islands globe live, controlled developing language.
 And there is no doubt that it will not only be alive, but also the most tenacious of languages.
-The needs that brought them to life are manifold.
-It is also important that in these languages the ambiguity of terms, which is characteristic of natural languages and unacceptable in science, has been overcome.
-Artificial languages allow expressing certain concepts in an extremely concise form, perform the functions of a kind of scientific shorthand, economical presentation and expression of voluminous mental material.
-Finally, artificial languages are one of the means of internationalizing science, since artificial languages are unified, international.
+The needs that brought them to life are diverse.
+It is also important that these languages overcome the polysemy of terms that is characteristic of natural languages and unacceptable in science.
+Artificial languages make it possible to express certain concepts in an extremely concise form and perform the functions of a kind of scientific shorthand, economical presentation and expression of voluminous mental material.
+Finally, artificial languages are one of the means of internationalization of science, since artificial languages are united and international.

-The use of one of the national languages as an intermediary language has always given the advantage of the nation for which it was native.
-This circumstance gave rise to numerous attempts to create an international artificial language, which, on the one hand, would be "nobody's", and, therefore, would not give advantages to any nation, and on the other hand, would belong to all mankind.
+The use of one of the national languages as an intermediary language always gave an advantage to the nation for which it was native.
+This circumstance gave rise to numerous attempts to create an international artificial language, which, on the one hand, would be “nobody’s” and, therefore, would not give advantages to any nation, and on the other hand, would belong to all of humanity.

-The first known attempt to create an artificial language was made in the 2nd century AD.
+The first attempt to create an artificial language known to us was made in the 2nd century AD.
 Greek physician Galen.
-In total, in the history of mankind, about a thousand projects of an international artificial language have been created.
-However, very few of them have received at least some practical application.
+In total, over the history of mankind, about a thousand international artificial language projects have been created.
+However, very few of them have received any practical application.

-The first artificial language that really became a means of communication between people was created in 1879 in Germany by J.M.
+The first artificial language that truly became a means of communication between people was created in 1879 in Germany by J.M.
 Schleyer, Volapuk.
-Due to the extreme complexity and detail of its grammar, vopaluk was not widely used in the world, and around the middle of the 20th century it finally fell into disuse.
+Due to the extreme complexity and detail of its grammar, Vopalyuk was not widely used in the world and by about the middle of the 20th century it completely fell out of use.

 A much happier fate awaited L.L., invented in 1887.
-Zamenhof the Esperanto language.
+Zamenhof language Esperanto.
 Creating his own language, L.L.
-Zamenhof strove to make it as simple and easy to learn as possible.
+Zamenhof sought to make it as simple and easy to learn as possible.
 He succeeded.
-Esperanto orthography is built on the principle of "one sound - one letter".
-Nominal inflection is limited to four, and verbal - to seven forms.
-Declension of names and conjugation of verbs is unified, in contrast to natural national languages, where, as a rule, we meet with several types of declension and conjugation.
+Esperanto spelling is based on the principle of “one sound - one letter”.
+Nominal inflection is limited to four, and verbal inflection to seven forms.
+The declension of names and the conjugation of verbs are unified, in contrast to natural national languages, where, as a rule, we encounter several types of declension and conjugation.
 Mastering the Esperanto language usually takes no more than a few months.

-Esperanto has a rich original and translated literature, numerous newspapers and magazines are published (about 40 periodicals), broadcast in some countries.
+There is a rich original and translated fiction in Esperanto, numerous newspapers and magazines are published (about 40 periodicals), radio broadcasting in some countries.
 Esperanto, along with French, is official language International Postal Association.

-Interlingua (1903), Occidental (1922), Ido (1907), Novial (1928), Omo (1926) and some others are also among the artificial languages that have received some practical use.
+Among the artificial languages that have received some practical use are also Interlingua (1903), Occidental (1922), Ido (1907), Novial (1928), Omo (1926) and some others.
 However, they have not received wide distribution.
-Of all the artificial languages that exist today, only Esperanto has a real chance of becoming in time the main means of international communication.
+Of all the currently existing artificial languages, only Esperanto has a real chance of becoming over time the main means of international communication.

 All artificial languages are divided into a posteriori and a priori.
-A posteriori are called such artificial languages, which are composed "on the model and from the material of natural languages".
-Examples of a posteriori languages are Esperanto, Latin-blue-flexione, novial, idiom-neutral.
-A priori are called such artificial languages, the vocabulary and grammar of which are in no way connected with the vocabulary and grammar of natural languages, but are built on the basis of the principles developed by the creator of the language.
-Solresol and rho are examples of a posteriori languages.
+A posteriori are such artificial languages that are composed “on the model and from the material of natural languages.”
+Examples of a posteriori languages include Esperanto, Latin-sine-flexione, Novial, and Neutral idiom.
+A priori are those artificial languages whose vocabulary and grammar are in no way related to the vocabulary and grammar of natural languages, but are built on the basis of principles developed by the creator of the language.
+Examples of a posteriori languages are solresol and rho.

-Along with attempts to create an international artificial language, more than once attempts were made to create international system letters, with which it was possible to create texts readable in any language.
+Along with attempts to create an international artificial language, attempts have been made more than once to create international system writing, with the help of which it was possible to create texts readable in any language.
 Such writing systems are called pasigraphy.

-In addition to such simple drawing systems, numerous digital pasigraphy systems were also created, in which each word was encoded by a certain set of numbers.
-Neither pictorial nor digital pasigraphy was widely used, remaining only a curious experiment in the history of linguistics.
+In addition to this kind of simple drawing systems, numerous digital pasigraphy systems were also created, in which each word was encoded with a certain set of numbers.
+Neither pictorial nor digital pasigraphy became widespread, remaining only a curious experiment in the history of linguistics.

 A.Yu.
-Musorin.
-Fundamentals of the science of language - Novosibirsk, 2004
+Garbage.
+Fundamentals of the science of language - Novosibirsk, 2004.

-“Artificial language - 1.
-Any auxiliary language, as opposed to natural, or proper language.
-2. sign system, intended for use in those areas of communication where the functioning of a natural living language is less effective or impossible" [Nelyubin 2001, p.
+“Artificial language – 1.
+Any auxiliary language in contrast to natural, or language proper.
+2. Sign system, intended for use in those areas of communication where the functioning of natural living language is less effective or impossible” [Nelyubin 2001, p.
 60].

-“Natural language - 1.
-Language in the proper sense, human language as a natural tool of thought and a means of communication, in contrast to its artificially created substitutes.
-2. Human language that arose naturally and used in public practice” [Nelyubin 2001, p.
+“Natural language – 1.
+Language in the proper sense, human language as a natural instrument of thought and a means of communication, in contrast to its artificially created substitutes.
+2. Human language that emerged naturally and used in social practice" [Nelyubin 2001, p.
 45].
-“A substitute is the same as a substitute” [Nelyubin 2001, p.
+“A substitute is the same as a deputy” [Nelyubin 2001, p.
 182].

 The first attempts to invent artificial languages were made in the second half of the 17th century.
 The main directions in the creation of artificial languages in the 17th-19th centuries were logical and empirical.

-The logical direction was based on rationalistic philosophy, which criticized natural language for its inconsistency.
-According to the English philosophers J. Dalgarno and J. Wilkins (Wilkins - 1614-1672), there is a direct correspondence between the concept and the word, so it is possible to create a language in which the concepts and the words they denote would line up logically.
-According to Wilkins' theory, the division into parts of speech is not necessary for the language.
-Wilkins (Wilkins) proposed words as names, and verbs (i.e., words denoting properties and actions) could be formed from names using regular word-building means.
+The logical direction was based on rationalist philosophy, which criticized natural language for its inconsistency.
+According to the English philosophers J. Dalgarno and J. Wilkins (Wilkins - 1614-1672), there is a direct correspondence between a concept and a word, so it is possible to create a language in which concepts and the words they denote are built logically.
+According to Wilkins' theory, division into parts of speech is not necessary for language.
+Wilkins proposed words as names, and verbs (i.e. words denoting properties and actions) could be formed from names using regular derivational devices.

-The empirical direction focused on natural language.
-Representatives of this trend proposed to improve any existing natural language.
-So, F. Labbe proposed the Latin language as the basis, I. Schipfer - French, Yuri Kryzhanich (1617-1674) - the pan-Slavic language.
+The empirical direction was oriented towards natural language.
+Representatives of this direction proposed to improve any existing natural language.
+Thus, F. Labbe proposed Latin as a basis, I. Schipfer - French, Yuri Kryzhanich (1617-1674) - Pan-Slavic language.

-But they looked at the created languages as curiosities, did not see them as practical application.
+But the languages being created were looked at as curiosities, they were not seen as practical application.
 The most practical was the language created by the priest (German pastor) Johann Schleyer in 1879 and called "volapuk" - volapuk - a distorted form English words.
-Language was a means of communication for several dozen people.
+The language was a means of communication for several dozen people.
 The language did not last long.
-According to researchers, the reasons for the fall of the language were the isolation of the language system, the position of Schleyer himself, who did not allow anything to be changed in the language, and discord between distributors.
+According to researchers, the reasons for the fall of the language were the closed system of the language, the position of Schleyer himself, who did not allow anything to be changed in the language, and discord between distributors.

-One of the most famous artificial languages is Esperanto (Esperanto - "hoping"), created in 1887 by the Warsaw doctor Ludwig Zamenhof.
+One of the most famous artificial languages is Esperanto (Esperanto means “hoping”), created in 1887 by the Warsaw doctor Ludwig Zamenhof.
 To create the language, L. Zamenhof used Polish, Greek, Latin, and Hebrew.
-Esperanto has no nationality.
+The Esperanto language has no national identity.
 Seven million people use this language for practical purposes.
-More than 100 magazines, about 7,000 books, textbooks are published in Esperanto.
+More than 100 magazines, about 7 thousand books, and textbooks are published in Esperanto.

-Esperanto uses elements of English and German.
-Elements Latin, Slavic languages occupy a small place in the structure.
+The Esperanto language uses elements of English and German languages.
+Elements Latin language, Slavic languages occupy an insignificant place in the structure.

-L. Zamenhof considered the creation of an international easy language communication.
-Esperanto is characterized by the absence of homonymy, the unity of writing and pronunciation, phonetic writing, the unity of the root, regardless of position.
-Since the stress is always the first syllable, and the words are mostly disyllabic, speech is monotonous.
-There are affixes in the language, but their number is small, so the language has little emotionality, it is not expressive, the semantics of the phrase is transmitted approximately.
+L. Zamenhof considered his goal to be the creation of an international easy language communication.
+Esperanto is characterized by the absence of homonymy, unity of writing and pronunciation, phonetic writing, and unity of roots regardless of position.
+Since the first syllable is always stressed, and words are mostly two-syllable, speech is monotonous.
+There are affixes in the language, but their number is small, so the language has little emotionality, it is not expressive, and the semantics of the phrase is conveyed approximately.

-In spite of negative qualities, the language has existed for more than a hundred years, published a large number of Literature on it, circles and societies of Esperantists have been created in many countries, congresses of Esperantists are held, but it has not become international.
+Despite negative qualities, the language has existed for more than a hundred years, published a large number of literature on it, circles and societies of Esperantists have been created in many countries, congresses of Esperantists are held, but it never became international.
 Esperanto is not a living language, it is monotonous, it is not expressive, it is not able to reflect all the situations in which a person finds himself.

-In 1907, Louis de Beaufront created the IDO language on the basis of Esperanto, which is more logical and consistent.
-But this language did not become international.
+In 1907, Louis de Beaufront created the IDO language, based on Esperanto, which is more logical and consistent.
+But this language did not become international either.

-In the early 60s of the 20th century, the LINCOS language (“linguistics of space”) was created.
-The creator of the language is the Dutch mathematician G. Freudenthal, who received for the monograph “LINKOS.
-Building a language for space communications” Nobel Prize.
-G. Freudenthal, with the help of light and sound signals going in a certain sequence, tries to state the laws of mathematics, biology, physics, morality, and ethics.
-Linkos is the first attempt to create a cosmic language for the exchange of information in extraterrestrial communication.
+In the early 60s of the 20th century, the language LINCOS (“linguistics of space”) was created.
+The creator of the language is considered to be the Dutch mathematician G. Freudenthal, who received a prize for the monograph “LINKOS.
+Building a language for space communications" Nobel Prize.
+G. Freudenthal, using light and sound signals in a certain sequence, tries to outline the laws of mathematics, biology, physics, morality, and ethics.
+Linkos is the first attempt to create a space language for the exchange of information in extraterrestrial communication.

-The phenomenon of an artificial language is the subject of debatable disagreements among linguists, sociolinguists, sociologists, ethnographers and many representatives of other branches of knowledge related to language.
+The phenomenon of an artificial language is a subject of debate among linguists, sociolinguists, sociologists, ethnographers and many representatives of other branches of knowledge related to language.

 So, M.I.
-Isaev opposes the term "artificial language".
-He writes in one of his works: “Artificial language” is a wrong term, or rather: Planned language.”
+Isaev opposes the term “artificial language”.
+In one of his works he writes: “Artificial language” is a wrong term, or rather: Planned language.”
 M.I.
 Isaev writes: “Planned language (“artificial language”) - created for communication in international arena.
-The term "planned language" was proposed by E. Wüster (1955).
-As for the name "artificial language", it is not acceptable, because suggests opposition to "natural language", which is actually not uncommon.
-At the same time, the last term ("natural language") is inadequate, because Language is a social phenomenon, not a biological one.
+The term “planned language” was proposed by E. Wüster (1955).
+As for the name “artificial language”, it is not acceptable, because suggests a contrast to “natural language,” which in fact occurs quite often.
+At the same time, the last term (“natural language”) is inadequate, because language is a social phenomenon, not a biological one.”
 It is not difficult to notice the desire of M.I.
 Isaev emphasize social character language as a means of communication.
-But the situation with international languages, which has evolved over the centuries, indicates that there is still no “planned language” in the understanding of M.I.
+But the situation with international languages, which has developed over centuries, indicates that there is still no “planned language” in the understanding of M.I.
 Isaeva: languages designed to communicate in the international arena are not created, as the author points out, but are selected from existing national languages.

-The problem of an artificial language exists at the present time, it is becoming more and more relevant with the expansion of the zones of influence of the Internet.
+The problem of artificial language still exists today; it is becoming increasingly relevant with the expansion of the Internet’s influence zones.

-1. Dictionary types.
+1. Types of dictionaries.
 The role of the dictionary in the work of a translator.

-2. The problem of the origin of the language.
+2. The problem of the origin of language.
 Hypotheses.
 Stages of development.
-The role of dialects in the formation of the language.
+The role of dialects in the formation of language.

 Existing types dictionaries are very diverse.
-This diversity is explained, first of all, by the complexity and multidimensionality of the very object of the lexicographic description, i.e. language.
-In addition, the numerous needs of society in obtaining a wide variety of information about the language also complicate and expand the repertoire of dictionaries.
+This diversity is explained, first of all, by the complexity and multifaceted nature of the object of lexicographic description itself, i.e. language.
+In addition, the numerous needs of society to obtain a wide variety of information about the language also complicate and expand the repertoire of dictionaries.

 Exist: